Vector Resonant Relaxation and Statistical Closure Theory. II. One-loop Closure: : A playground for closure theory

 with $\deltaD$ the Dirac delta, and ${ \hbL_{i} (t) }$ the orbital orientation at time $t$ of particle $i$.
 Expanding the \DF\ over the (real) spherical harmonics, we can write it as\footnote{We use the same normalisation as in~\citetalias{Flores+2025}, namely ${ \! \int \! \rd \hbL \, Y_{a} Y_{b} \!=\! \delta_{a}^{b} }$.}

 with ${ a \!=\! (\ell,m) }$.
 From the Hamiltonian of \VRR\ and the continuity equation in phase space~\cite{Fouvry+2019}, the dynamics of \VRR\ is driven by

 where ${1 \!\!=\!\!(a,t)}$, and ${\gamma_{1 2 3}}$ is the \textit{bare} coupling coefficient, whose expression is reproduced in Appendix~\ref{app:Bare_gamma}.
-Importantly, $\gamma$ is local in time, non-stochastic, and it contains all the information on the gravitational interaction between the massive annuli of \VRR\@.
+Importantly, ${\gamma\!=\!\gamma_{1 2 3}}$ is local in time, non-stochastic, and it contains all the information on the gravitational interaction between the massive annuli of \VRR\@.
 To further simplify the model, we restrict \VRR\ to a ${\ell \!=\!
-2}$ coupling.\footnote{This retains the coupling at large scales, similar to the Batchelor regime in plasma physics~\citep[see, e.g.\@][and references therein]{Nastac+2025}.} This choice is physically motivated, since the \VRR\ interaction is primarily dominated by the large-scale quadrupolar component~\cite{Kocsis+2015}.
+2}$ coupling.\footnote{This retains the coupling at large scales, similar to the Batchelor regime in plasma physics~\citep[see, e.g.\@][and references therein]{Nastac+2025}.} This choice is physically motivated, since the \VRR\ interaction is primarily dominated by the large-scale quadrupolar component~\cite[see appendix~{B} in][]{Kocsis+2015}.
+The case of a multipole interaction spectrum is considered in Appendix~\ref{app:InteractionSpectrum}.
 As previously emphasised, Eq.~\eqref{eq:Master_Equation_short} is fully non-linear: there is no linear term associated with kinetic energy.

 In \VRR, fluctuations are generated by the finite number of particles $N$.
 In practice, for the rest of this work, we will focus on \VRR\ in the isotropic limit, i.e.\ assuming an initial statistically uniform distribution on the unit sphere, as illustrated in Fig.~\ref{fig:Sphere}.
 In particular, for any ${ \ell_{a} \!>\!
 0 }$, this imposes ${ \ml \vphi_{a} \mr \!=\!
 0 }$.
 In that limit, the evolution equation for the two-point correlation function $C_{12}$, as defined in Eq.~\eqref{eq:def_C_generic}, is exactly Eq.~\eqref{eq:Evol_C_approx}.